-Another source of uncertainty in the atmospheric neutrino flux is the contribution of the prompt component, namely neutrinos due to the decay of charmed mesons produced in cosmic rays collisions on the atmosphere, which is yet to be measured.
-Many (semi-)analytical computations [28-33] have been carried out, adopting different primary CR spectra and hadronic interaction models.
-Our predictions based on using MCEq, adopting the primary CR fluxes as defined in Section 3 and adopting SYBILL-2.3c as interaction model, agree with the most recent of these computations.
-As can be seen from Fig. 5, the level of uncertainty due to the prompt component becomes somewhat of a concern at $\gtrsim 300$ TeV, so that it is not expected to affect in any significant way our conclusions on the position of the knee in the light component.
+lisions on the atmosphere, which is yet to be measured.
+Many (semi-)analytical computations [28, 29, 30, 31, 32, 33] have been carried out, adopting different primary CR spectra and hadronic interaction models.
+Our predictions based on using MCEq, adopting the primary CR fluxes as defined in Sec.
+3 and adopting SYBILL-2.3c as interaction model, agree with the most recent of these computations.
+As can be seen from Fig. 5, the level of uncertainty due to the prompt component becomes somewhat of a concern at $\geq 300$ TeV, so that it is not expected to affect in any significant way our conclusions on the position of the knee in the light component.